rossumai/university/docs/extensions/json-templating/index.md

 | `mapping`            | Mapping template that will be rendered if `schema_id` exists.                                                                                                                       | YES      |         |
 | `fallback_mapping`   | Mapping template that will be rendered if no element with the given `schema_id` is found.
 Note that if you don't specify the `fallback_mapping`, it will skip the whole parent key! | no       |         |

-## Jinja2 Capabilities
+## Advanced templating capabilities

 The JSON Templating uses the Python `jinja2` templating engine for rendering.
 You can use its full capabilities.
-For example, the following template:
+For example, given the following JSON template:

 ```json
 {